tglander/docs/articles/appliance/dashboard/settings.md

 * **Update Proxy**: unless your specific configuration is set up for offline updates, please leave this field blank.

-## Monitoring

-* **New Relic License Key**: if you use New Relic for monitoring, enter your license key here to monitor your PSaaS Appliance instances.

 ## API Keys

 * **Health service**: generates a key that authenticates your API calls for status information regarding your PSaaS Appliance instances;